doc22940/php-html-component/README.md

 ## Extending

-The Component class is designed to be extended in order to reduce complexity to create more compound elements and components.
-It is recommended you extend both `Component.php` (using it as a factory) and `Instance/Component.php`.
+The Component class is designed to be extended in order to reduce complexity in order to create more compound elements and components.
+It is recommended you extend both `Component.php` (using it as a factory) and `Instance/Component.php` (using it as a base class).
 The root Component class is essentially a factory (could be viewed as a facade as well), which creates and returns a Component instance with the given specifications.

 When creating an extension, we reccomend duplicating root `Component` entry point, then creating a list of valid elements for your extension and calling parent if it's not available (we found it to be the easiest way to handle inheritance and the magic methods).
 This way developers using your extension will always get a Component back.